 Tractors into Schools reaches 2,800 pupils!
 20 Mar

 Over 2,800 children got involved with this year’s Tractors into Schools campaign, supported by the Lincolnshire Agricultural Society, National Farmers Union and the Lincolnshire Young Farmers Clubs.
-The initiative aims to education future generations all about the importance of food, farming and the countryside by taking a tractor into schools across the county.
-37 schools from across the county were involved in the project including XX.
+The initiative aims to education future generations all about the importance of food, farming and the countryside by taking a tractor into schools across the county, 37 schools from across the county were involved in the project.

 Rosie Crust, Education and Development Officer at the Lincolnshire Showground, said: